rwaples/lai-sim/README.md

 # dry run the full pipeline
 `snakemake all -c1 --configfile profiles/personal/config.yaml --dry-run`

-# run the full pipeline with a single core
+# run the full pipeline
 `snakemake all -c1 --configfile profiles/personal/config.yaml`

-# view a graph of the directed acyclic graph (DAG) that is used for each analysis
+# view the directed acyclic graph (DAG) that is used for each analysis
 `snakemake all -c1 --configfile profiles/personal/config.yaml --rulegraph | dot | display`

 <!--- # patch MOSAIC to allow random number seeds